Navigating tax year end: 10 Dodl-approved checks

 You have to be a UK resident for tax purposes to open an account with Dodl.

-Dodl doesn’t offer any advice so if you’re not sure about the risks involved with investing, you should speak to a suitable financial adviser.
+Dodl doesn’t offer any advice so if you’re not sure about the risks involved with investing, you should speak to a qualified financial adviser.